 - Tell Tale by Blue Orange Games (They also make Spot It.)

 - Creative Storytelling: Choosing, Inventing, & Sharing Tales for Children by Jack Maguire

 - Show Me a Story: Writing Your Own Picture Book (Writer’s Toolbox) by Nancy Loewen

 - Show Me a Story: Why Picture Books Matter: Conversations with 21 of the World’s Most Celebrated Illustrators by Leonard S. Marcus

 - And one more possibility.
 Look for storytelling notebooks.
 Most have room for drawings at the top and lined paper at the bottom for writing the story.
 Another version to consider is the comic book/manga format.
 Comic stores and art supply houses have various options.
 Great for travel activities.

 ABOUT THE AUTHOR

 Carrie was born, raised and attended university in Michigan.
 As a child she rode bikes and explored her rural neighborhood freely with siblings and neighbor kids.
 Mom and Dad never worried.
 The kids always made it home after hours wading in the creek and climbing trees in the woods.
 After college she moved to Kyoto, Japan to study traditional Japanese woodblock printing.
 In 1995, she began a career at a small Chicago firm designing maps and information graphics.
 Life brought a move to Northampton in 2001.
 Carrie completed her MFA at UMass in 2004.
 Her little love, Sophia, was born in 2005.
 The two live in downtown Northampton where they constantly make things, look forward to morning walks to school and plan each spring for additions to their plot at the community garden.
-Carrie is a licensed family care provider and continues to do freelance work for clients in Chicago.
+Carrie continues to do freelance work for clients here and in Chicago.